-Tough start, Tim: Tebow strikes out, plunked in Mets debut
+Tough start, Tim: Tebow fans twice, plunked in Mets debut

 Tebow came up next with the bases loaded and bounced into a double play against Noe Ramirez.
 A run scored on the grounder, but Tebow didn't get credit for an RBI.

-The third time up, Tebow was plunked in the right shoulder by a pitch.
-He was doubled off on a line drive.
+The third time up, Tebow was plunked in the right shoulder by a pitch and doubled off first base on a line drive.
+Tebow struck out in his last try.

 The 29-year-old Tebow won the 2007 Heisman Trophy at Florida.
 He signed a minor league contract with the Mets last fall and is in camp this year as an outfielder.